 Where to Stay on Maui’s Neighboring Islands

 Lana’i used to be an island-wide pineapple plantation but in recent years has become privately owned.
-Taking advantage of its tiny size and small population, Lana’i has become the ultimate in high-end luxury meets celebrity-level privacy.
+Taking advantage of its tiny size and small population, Lana’i has become the ultimate high-end luxury that meets celebrity-level privacy.

-Aside from shuttles provided by the resorts, bicycle and off-road vehicles are the only modes of transportation on the island.
+Aside from shuttles provided by the resorts, bicycles and off-road vehicles are the only modes of transportation on the island.
 Virtually empty beaches, ancient Hawaiian historical sites, and golf are the main attractions.
 Don’t expect shopping malls or flashy shows – Lana’i is for peace and quiet.

 If you want the highest level of service, luxury, and privacy, you absolutely must stay at Four Seasons Resort Lanai!